MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

         // Write an if statement to check
         // if the distance is smaller than 0.2 meters. if (distance < 0.2) {
-            // If the istance is less than 0.2 meters, send
+            // If the instance is less than 0.2 meters, send
             // a request to endpoint for the Stop command.
             axios.post("http://" + ip + "/api/drive/stop")
                 .then(function (response) {